-Many of life's most important decisions are made for us.
-For the first few years of my life, parents and authority figures made major decisions for me.
-Yet, when it comes to where we will spend eternity, God gives us a choice.
+Many of life's important decisions are made for us.
+For the first few years of life, parents and authority figures made major decisions for us.
+But when it comes to where we will spend eternity, God gives us a choice.

 There are many ideas about the narrow gate.
 "Do not go be bad.
 Be good," says Erica, 7.
-I'm sure Erica has heard this many times from her parents.
 "Be good" must be the most popular parental admonition.
 The problem with "be good" is that it's a lot easier to "be bad."
 If you don't believe me, tell a child not to touch something and leave the room.

-This is an absolutely true statement, but it's not the narrow gate of which Jesus spoke.
-We can always point to someone who has committed a sin that shocks us.
+There's always someone who has committed a sin that shocks us.
 If God graded on the curve, it might mean something.
 But he doesn't.
-Enter by the narrow gate and pass.
-Try another way and fail.
+Enter by the narrow gate and pass, or try another way and fail.

 "You can go to heaven if you believe Jesus is the son of God who died on the cross for your sins," says Adrienne, 7.
 "It means you believe in him and you enter through him.
 I will enter through his gate when I die," says Brittney, 10.

 Think about this: Jesus can't be only a good man because a good man wouldn't claim to be the only way to heaven if it were not true.
 Jesus is either a liar, a lunatic or God, wrote the famous author C.S.
 Lewis.